idibau/cs2bim/docs/configuration.md

 **ST_Intersects**: Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
 **ST_Contains**: Returns true if the first geometry contains the second.

+Hint: The wildcard character '%' needs to be escaped like this '%%'.

 #### Attributes, properties and group mappings

 In most cases, the mapping of attributes, properties and group mappings is defined using two values: `source` and